emomaxd/image-upscaler/README.md

 3 - go to localhost port 3000

-4 - add 2 directories named as "uploads" and "upsacle-results" in the root dir
+4 - add 2 directories named as "uploads" and "upscale-results" in the root dir

 DOES NOT SUPPORT VIDEO